Claude Gauvreau: Life and career

-In 1956, at a time he believed he would die, Gauvreau wrote what many consider to be his masterpiece, La charge de l'orignal épormyable (The Charge of the Expormidable Moose).
+In 1956, at a time he believed he would die, Gauvreau wrote his best-known work, La charge de l'orignal épormyable (The Charge of the Expormidable Moose).

 Set in a vaguely institutional communal home, the play revolves around Mycroft Mixeudeim, a poet who is envied, plagiarized, mocked and ultimately sacrificed by his fellow housemates.
 When the play finally premiered in 1970 at Le Gésu in Montreal, the production closed after only a few performances as a result of poor planning and sheer lack of audience.
 But three years after Gauvreau's death, in 1974, the play received a successful production at Théâtre du Nouveau Monde, and went on to receive several more productions over time in Quebec, as well as a television adaptation for Radio-Canada Television in 1992.

-On March 27, 1970, he participated to La Nuit de la poésie, the greatest festival of the word that has ever taken place in Quebec.
+On March 27, 1970, he participated to La Nuit de la poésie, the largest poetry festival in the history of Quebec.
 On July 7, 1971, Gauvreau fell to his death from the roof of his building.
 While some considered his death to be a suicide, the coroner ruled the death accidental.

 Gauvreau's final full-length play, Les oranges sont vertes, premiered posthumously in 1972 at Théâtre du Nouveau Monde, and six years after his death, in 1977, Gauvreau's Complete Creative Works, containing over 1,500 pages of his poetry, prose and drama, was published in Montreal.

-The art of Claude Gauvreau was revolutionary.
-He deconstructed, reconstructed and invented vocabulary through his own form of sound poetry, creating what he called explorean language.
-His life and work influenced a new generation of Canadian artists, including iconic performance poets The Four Horsemen.
+Gauvreau invented vocabulary through his own form of sound poetry, creating what he called explorean language.
+His life and work influenced a new generation of Canadian artists, including performance poets The Four Horsemen.